 start (exit 2, before any provider is touched):

-- If unbounded work rides along, the gate says so loudly on stderr — a budget over work with no ceiling is a promise it names, not one it fakes.
+--modeloverride included.
+On 0.98.x the override was only guarded mid-run; upgrading closes that gap. - If unbounded work rides along, the gate says so loudly on stderr β a budget over work with no ceiling is a promise it names, not one it fakes.

 -